3E Rolling Cattle Alley Gate

-Cattle alley gates are an integral part of your cattle handling system.
-They create the stop gate strategy that allows stockmen and women to safely and efficiently work cattle through the system.
-Alley gates are essential in regulating cattle flow through your handling system.
+Cattle alley gates are an important part of your cattle handling system.
+They allow ranchers to safely and efficiently work cattle through the system and are essential to regulate cattle flow to make processing cattle easier than ever.

-Placement of cattle alley gates is dependent on the type of cattle handling system, location, and uses.
-Curved and straight configured alleys have different set points for the alley gates.
-The number of cattle being worked in a system is another determining factor for where stop gates may be necessary.
+When it comes to the placement of the alley gates, there are many things to consider, such as the type of cattle handling system, location, and uses.
+The number of cattle being worked through the system is another determining factor for where stop gates may be necessary.
+Additionally, curved and straight alleyways have different set points for cattle alley gate placement.

 Why we use cattle alley gates

-Alley gates prevent extra animals from entering the chute, can keep cattle from moving backwards, and ensure that the cattle handling system does not become overcrowded.
+The purpose of cattle alley gates in your handling system is to regulate cattle flow.
+They help prevent extra animals from entering the chute, can prevent cattle from moving backwards, and ensure that the cattle alleys and other system components don’t become overcrowded.

 It is all in the design